 and into 2022

 HELPING WITH THE VACCINE ROLL-OUT: From a snow covered January to a wet and windy May and into June, for one of our projects members have volunteered to help with the Covid 19 vaccination days at the Stafford North End Community Centre, Holmcroft, where we supported Cornwell’s Chemists vaccinate more than 28,000 adults.

 Even the snow in January didn’t deter the Lions.
 Below we can see Lions Norman and June on car park duty in January and then Pauline, Roger and Jenny were on duty in slightly warmer May.
 More Lions have been warmer inside marshalling people in the centre.

-So far Stafford Lions have have volunteered for over 2300 hours at the centre which is affectionately known as ‘Jolly Jabs’ the friendly vaccination centre’.
+So far Stafford Lions have have volunteered for over 3400 hours at the centre which is affectionately known as ‘Jolly Jabs’ the friendly vaccination centre’.
 When the centre closed we transferred to the Kingston Centre.

-However that does not mean that we have been idle.
-We have obtained a grant of £1000 for the Risingbrook/Signpost Foodbank.
+During 2021 we have obtained a grant of £1000 for the Risingbrook/Signpost Foodbank.
 We have given a further £250 to Katharine House Hospice, £250 to Blood Bikes, £250 to Womens Aid, £250 to Stafford Rangers Social Club and £250 for Trauma Teddies.

 Stafford Lions Club were represented at the Remembrance Day Parade in Stafford.

 The image shows our President, Rose receiving a cheque from Asda.